 |Beta||Representative validation in the organization||~6 weeks||Yes|

 |Dev||Planning and developing||Weekly||No|

 Which update channel you decide to deploy to your users depends on several factors, such as how many line of business applications the user leverages and that you need to test any time they have an updated version of Microsoft Edge.
 To help you make this decision, review the following information about the four update channels that are available for Microsoft Edge.

 The Stable Channel is intended for broad deployment in your organization, and it is the channel that most users should be on.
 It is the most stable of the channels and is the a result of the stabilization of the feature set available in the prior Beta Channel release.
 New features ship about every 6 weeks.
 Security and quality updates ship as needed.
-A release from the Stable Channel is considered supported until the next release from the channel is available.
+A release from the Stable Channel is serviced until the next release from the channel is available.

 The Beta Channel is intended for production deployment in your organization to a representative sample set of users.
-It is a supported release, and each release from Beta is supported until the next release from this channel is available.
+It is a supported release, and each release from Beta is serviced until the next release from this channel is available.
 This is a great opportunity to validate that things work as expected in your environment, and if you encounter an issue have it remediated prior to the release going publishing to the Stable Channel.
 New features ship about every 6 weeks.
 Security and quality updates ship as needed.

 The Dev Channel is intended to help you plan and develop with the latest capabilities of Microsoft Edge, but with higher quality than the Canary Channel.
 This is your opportunity to get an early look at what is coming next and prepare for the next Beta release.

 The Canary Channel ships daily and is the most bleeding edge of all the channels.
 If you want access to the newest investments then they will appear here first.
 Because of the nature of this cadence problems will arise overtime, so you may want another channel installed side by side if you are leveraging the Canary releases.